 In order for these ministries to continue, our kitchen needs a full renovation.
 The air conditioning no longer works, causing volunteers to become overheated while serving.
 Several critical components of the kitchen are non-functioning or out of code.
 Our large freezer is beyond repair and needs to be replaced.
 Our dishwasher is unreliable requiring frequent maintenance.
 Beyond appliances, the flooring is separating in several places, causing a tripping hazard.

 Working with architects and designers, we estimate the cost of renovation to be $315,000.
 While this is a major project, it’s not insurmountable.
 With participation from other congregations who care about the FMP Breakfast, as well as grant funding, we will have help, but the congregation of FUMC will be responsible for the greatest portion of the project funding—after all, it’s our kitchen!
 With that in mind, we have set an ambitious goal to raise the first $100,000 for the kitchen through our Christmas Offering.
 We need these funds urgently to get work started on air conditioning repair and other immediate needs.
-I’m delighted to report that we have already received a $25,000 lead gift for the project—we’re already 25% of the way to our goal!
-We need everyone’s help to make this new kitchen a reality.
-I pray that you will join this generous donor in this effort of transformation this Christmas.
+With that in mind, we set an ambitious goal to raise the first $100,000 for the kitchen through our Christmas Offering.
+We need these funds urgently to get work started on air conditioning repair and other immediate needs.
+I am delighted to report that we have raised over $105,000!
+What incredible generosity!!
+Even though we have met our initial goal, we still need your help to meet the full need of $315,000 to make this new kitchen a reality.
+I pray that you will join the many who have donated to this effort of transformation this Christmas.